Leviathan36/wifibang/README.md

 ## Philosophy:
-Script is based on five items: (in order of importance)
+Script is based on five concepts: (in order of importance)

 1. minimal input
 2. exception management